 - WotC threw its customary temper tantrum.

 As I’ve established, stat blocks as currently written aren’t copyrightable, so I could have copied every single WotC stat block in existence and republished them.
-In fact, I was asked to do that, which I refused.
+In fact, I was asked to do that, which I refused (catching heat in the process from some unappreciative fools).
 Instead, I released them only as PDFs, and I released only those stat blocks that required the one-stop treatment (i.e., ones with Spellcasting or Innate Spellcasting).
 This made the game more accessible for people like me, which meant that more people would be willing to play more often, as well as invest in the game.
 Again, my footprint is too small to be significant, but the point is that I could only help, not hurt.

 That said, WotC’s reaction wasn’t thought through at all.
 I received a mild demand to take down the stat blocks, but based on their history of intimidation, it wasn’t something that could be ignored.
 It was a short email but somehow managed to make as many factual errors as it had sentences.
 This is their modus operandi.
 They see material related to 5th Edition Dungeons & Dragons, they don’t see a copy of the OGL attached, and so they threaten before researching that material.